Required Masking in ED & Urgent Care: Effective Friday, Jan. 16: Learn more

-It’s common to have occasional heartburn.
-This is often a symptom of Acid Reflux or GERD.
+This is often a symptom of Gastroesophageal Reflux Disease (GERD), also known as acid reflux.
 This happens when stomach acid backs up into your esophagus, the tube that moves food from your mouth to your stomach.
-It may occur after eating and may get worse when lying down or bending over.
+It may occur after eating and may worsen when lying down or bending over.

 Complications of Untreated GERD